Uriegas/Website-Builder/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- Finance, Banking \& Fintech
 - Artificial Intelligence
-- Compilers
-- Finance \& Banking
+- Compilers \& Parsers

 # Education to show in About widget
 education: